 My dream was to be a singer until I heard my voice, which led to dancing.
 Not.
 Two left feet!

 Seriously…as long as I can remember I have loved to write.
-It was in my DNA.
-When I was 10, I’d go to work with my father―an editor for one of the local newspapers―on Saturday.
+It’s in my DNA.
+When I was 10, I’d go to work with my father―a writer and editor for one of the local newspapers―on Saturday.
 I’d stand next to him as we watched the pressmen place the metal pieces of type on the linotype press.
 The huge cylinders would spin at lightning speed, transferring the ink on to the large sheets of paper.
 I can still remember the smell of the ink and the sight of my father overseeing the “run” with that thick black charcoal pencil tucked behind his ear.
 (BTW: I still use those pencils!)

 If that wasn’t enough, my mother was a kindergarten teacher and wrote poetry.
 Reading was an important part of family life.
 We even had a library in our house.